Tuition and Fees

 When You Graduate

-In order to graduate, your student account charges must be paid in full and all loan payments must be current.
-If your student account is not current, you will not receive your diploma and will not have access to your transcript.
-You are encouraged to view and satisfy any balances prior to graduation.
+In order to graduate, your student account charges must be paid in full.
+If your account is not current, you will not receive your diploma and will not have access to your transcript.
 After any open obligations to the University are paid, if you have a credit balance, you will receive a refund check.

 Withdrawing from the University

-For complete information about withdrawing from Princeton, see Undergraduate Admission, Financial Aid, and Fees.
+For complete information about withdrawing from Princeton, see The Graduate School.
 If you withdraw, the net balance in your student account will be determined by applying all payments and available credits to the account against all outstanding amounts due.
-If a loan contract is in effect, the loan may be used only to the extent needed to pay charges actually due Princeton.
-Any unused portion of the loan will be cancelled.
-If there is a balance on your student account, you will not have access to your transcript and will not be eligible for readmission until it is satisfied.
+If there is a balance on your student account, you will not have access to your transcript and will not be eligible for readmission until the balance is satisfied.

 Questions?
 Contact Student Accounts at (609) 258-6378, fax (609) 258-1147, or email firstname.lastname@example.org.